ON THIS PAGE

 Our programme focuses on the removal of rats, possums, stoats, ferrets and weasels.

 The funding is primarily for urban backyards but if you are a small rural village with houses close together then you may be eligible.
-The funding can also be used to place traps in other parts of your community such as your school, marae and other community spaces eg community and scout halls, bowling clubs and RSA’s.
-This programme doesn’t cover trapping on reserves, lifestyle blocks, farms, Council or Government land.
+If you are a backyard trapping group, you can also use some of your funding towards placing traps in other parts of your community such as your school, marae and other community spaces e.g. community and scout halls, bowling clubs and RSA’s.
+This programme doesn’t cover trapping on reserves, lifestyle blocks, farms, Council, Government land.

 How much funding could we potentially receive and what will it cover?